The hamstrings are located at the back of your thighs and can trigger pain in your thighs, knees and calves.

-The biceps femoris can also cause pain in the posterior portion of the thigh if it is shortened and/or tense.
+The biceps femoris can also trigger pain in the posterior portion of the thigh if it is shortened and/or tense.

-The pain caused by trigger points in the biceps femoris mainly radiates into the hollow of the knee and is often described as deep-seated or as deep pain.
+The pain triggered by trigger points in the biceps femoris mainly radiates to the hollow of the knee and is often described as deep-seated or as deep pain.

 From the hollow of the knee, the pain can also extend to the outer/lateral side of the calf, especially if the trigger points are “very strong”.